 - The relative equity valuation vs. bonds remains attractive, especially with the recent drop in bond yields, and positioning appears light.

 - Slowdown fears.
 In the US, economic data has shifted from negative to more mixed but political risk has increased.
 A formal impeachment process against President Trump looks inevitable.

 - The US-China trade conflict.
 The United States and China are working on drafting an agreement, but China doubts if a long-term trade deal is possible with President Trump.

 - Geopolitical issues (e.g. Iran, Hong Kong, Chile) are still part of unresolved current affairs.
 Their outcome could still tip the scales from an expected soft landing towards a hard landing.

 We recently took profit on our equity allocation via EMU and US equities.
 We have increased our exposure to Europe ex-EMU equities to neutral, as we still prefer equities over bonds.
 We are neutral Emerging markets and Japanese equities.
 We remain cautious about exposure to government rates in developed countries and diversify out of low-yielding government bonds via exposure to credit, preferably by European issuers and Emerging markets debt in hard currency.
 In terms of currencies, we keep a long JPY.
 We also keep an exposure to gold.

 CROSS ASSET VIEWS AND PORTFOLIO POSITIONING

-- We are underweight bonds and keep a short duration
+- We are underweight bonds, keeping a short duration and diversify.

-- We expect rates and bond yields, especially German 10Y yields, to rise gradually from depressed levels.
+- We expect rates and bond yields, to stay low.

-- Emerging market debt has an attractive carry and the pause in the Fed tightening represent a tailwind.
-Trade uncertainty and idiosyncratic risks in Turkey and Argentina represent headwinds.
+- Emerging market debt has an attractive carry and the dovish stance of the Fed represents a tailwind.
+Trade uncertainty and idiosyncratic risks in Turkey and Argentina are headwinds.